 Why Are These Steps Important?

-Trip Leader and Student registration in the system allows the CIP and the University the ability to provide you with the necessary health and safety support, including travel medical insurance information and other pre-departure resourcs.
-Additionally, in the unlikely event of an emergency, the CIP will be able to quickly coordinate response and assistance with the relevant departments.
+Trip leader and student registration in the system allows the CIP and the University the ability to provide our travelers with the necessary health and safety support, including travel medical insurance information and other pre-departure resources.
+Additionally, in the unlikely event of an emergency while the group is abroad, the CIP will be able to quickly coordinate response and assistance with the relevant departments.

-Please direct policy and/or application questions to the Assistant Director for Semester Abroad and Health & Safety: 610-660-3479 or firstname.lastname@example.org.
-For techincal assistance, please send an e-mail to email@example.com.
+Please direct policy and/or application questions to Kelly (Horning) Gregg, the Assistant Director for Semester Abroad and Health & Safety: 610-660-3479 or firstname.lastname@example.org.

 |Term||Year||Decision Date||Start Date||End Date|